vai21/vai21/README.md

 - 👋 Hi, I’m Faisal.
-I am majoring in computer science in Bina Nusantara University.
+I have undergraduate degree in computer science, at Bina Nusantara University, Indonesia.
 - 👀 I’m interested in programming with javascript, nodejs, python, java.
 Mostly I am doing backend things with express.js, nest.js, springboot, django or flask.
 Now I am learning frontend too.
 - 🌱 I’m currently learning reactjs and next js.
 - 💞️ I’m looking to collaborate on AI project or any other website projects.